 Homework: It is expected that students are to read with, and to their parents for about 15 minutes each day.
 For the Home Reading program, the students will read one book to you, and write a simple statement about that book. (eg. I liked the book because the clown was funny.)
 Students will be required to read and write their statement about the book and return the book and their Home Reading duotang each day including Friday.

-Routines: Book Exchange will take place every Monday (This has been changed from Friday as we were missing our slot quite often due to early closure etc.), so please ensure that all school library books are brought back by this day.
+Routines: Book Exchange will take place every Thursday, so please ensure that all school library books are brought back by this day.
 Library books can be dropped off in our blue library box in the Grade One classroom.
 Gym is on Mondays, Tuesdays, Thursdays, and Fridays.
 Please have your child’s gym strip underneath his/her school uniform on these days, as students change for gym in the classroom.
 Please practice dressing and folding with your child.
 This is the first year that they change in school.
 I aim to foster independence and encourage the children to dress, and fold their clothes themselves.
 Please label all items of uniform with black permanent marker.
 The children are responsible for their own clothing.
 Also, please ensure that your child has proper gym shoes that he/she leaves here in his/her gym mesh bag on his/her cloakroom hook.